 3. Cross-Dog Blitz

-Versus an 11 personnel set, the End to the TE aligns in a 9 and holds the edge.
+Versus an 11 personnel set, the DE to the TE aligns in a 9 and holds the edge.
 The DS is in charge of the vertical of the TE as well as the “C” gap.
-The crossing ILBs can be confusing for the line as they work to the next level, and might be able to eliminate the double-team block completely (quickly after the snap too).
-Against single-back power, the cross-dog can wreak havoc on the pull.
-As the Nose crosses the pulling guards’s face, he pulls the Center further from the midpoint and allows the Mike to cleanly attack the strong “A,” or adjust off the double of the Tackle (he essentially fits off the inside shoulder of the guard), gaining penetration.
+The crossing ILBs can be confusing for the line as they work to the next level and might be able to eliminate the double-team block completely (quickly after the snap too).
+Against single-back Power, the cross-dog can wreak havoc on the pull.
+As the Nose crosses the pulling guard’s face, he pulls the center further from the midpoint and allows the Mike to cleanly attack the strong “A,” or adjust off the double of the Tackle (he essentially fits off the inside shoulder of the guard), gaining penetration.
 The Will can take the cutback, and hopefully get penetration where the offense wants it the least, right in mid-line of the play.
 If the RB hits it wide, the DS is untouched and should make a one-on-one tackle.
-This blitz is also great against play-action and serves as a blitz that is flexible enough to use on pass downs as well.
-Anytime a call can be used on multiple downs is a plus.
-Traditionally both “A” gaps are attacked, but this blitz can be changed to attack an particular interior linemen.
-Like the gap plug blitz before, this blitz can be run with man behind or as a zone blitz.
+Below is an example of the blitz versus a 12 pers.
+Wing Twin look.